The Aha! Moment: How to Find It, Examples, UX Tips

 flipboard-new-user-onboarding-setup

-Friction occurs when there are barriers that might slow down the user’s journey.
-An example of this is asking a new user to fill out a contact form or sign up using an email address.
-You can reduce friction by removing unnecessary user barriers that impede your customers from finding their aha moment faster and improving your overall product adoption success rate.
+Friction occurs when barriers slow down a user’s journey.
+A typical example is asking a new user to fill out a contact form or sign up using an email address.
+You can reduce user friction by removing unnecessary barriers that impede your customers from finding their aha moment faster and improving your overall product adoption success rate.

 how-airbnb-reduces-user-friction-during-aha-journey